iCon Developer Guide

 • Mainstream OS: Windows, Linux, Unix, MacOS

-• Contact: A customer of the insurance agent that has data fields, name, email, and NRIC
+• Contact: A customer of the insurance agent that has data fields and is identified by NRIC

 Appendix: Instructions for manual testing